igor-makarov/xcake/README.md

 ## Roadmap

-:white_check_mark: Flexibly configure and create xcode project from one easy to read `Cakefile`
+:white_check_mark: Generate basic iOS or Mac application.

-:white_medium_square: Generate from any computer, including a CI-server
+:white_check_mark: Generate from any computer, including a CI-server.

-:white_medium_square: Never remember any difficult commands, just `xcake`

-:white_medium_square: Store **everything** but the project in git.
-Never again manually fix any corruptions or merge issues with the project.

-:white_medium_square: Saves you **hours** when working with xcode projects

-:white_medium_square: Confidence that project file is exactly the same during Continuous Delivery

-:white_medium_square: Support for both iOS and Mac OS apps
+:white_medium_square: Generate testing targets.

+:white_medium_square: Generate library targets.

+:white_medium_square: Generate extension or Watch OS targets.

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.